This post may contain affiliate links and we will earn a commission if you purchase through those links. Thank you for supporting us!

 Ingredients

-• 1/4 CUP Kodiak Cakes Protein Pancake Power Cakes
+• 1/4 cup Kodiak Cakes Protein Pancake Power Cakes

-• 3 TBSP & 1 TSP water
+• 3 tablespoons water

-• 1/2 TSP vanilla extract
+• 1/2 teaspoon vanilla extract

 • 6 Oreo Thins

-• 2 TSP powdered sugar
+• 2 teaspoons powdered sugar

 • Pour the water into the Kodiak Cakes Protein Pancake Power Cakes a little bit at a time and mix.
 Then, add the vanilla extract and mix until thoroughly combined.